Alson71/TELUS-Helper/README.md

 This application aims to resolve:
 * Waiting 24 hours to check task count on the Geoworkerz portal.
-* Better management of ERT (estimated rating time).
+* Management of ERT (estimated rating time) to avoid reviews.

 # Key Features
 * Different menus for every task type